rancher/windows/docs/terraform/gmsa.md

 In the output of the Active Directory module, you will see two important outputs for this guide:

-1. `setup_terraform`: This contains the command line arguments you should pass into all other vsphere-based modules (i.e. `vsphere_rke2_cluster` in this guide) to automatically set up certain qualities such as DNS Server configuration, and domain joining operations.
+1. `setup_terraform`: This contains the command line arguments you should pass into all other vsphere based modules (i.e. `vsphere_rke2_cluster` in this guide) to automatically set up certain qualities such as DNS Server configuration, and domain joining operations.
-2. `setup_integration`: This contains a set of commands that you can be run on your local computer to obtain GUID's and SID's required for the gMSA solution.
+2. `setup_integration`: This contains a set of commands that you can be run on your local computer to obtain the GUID and SID required for the gMSA solution.

 This guide will reference these outputs later, so make sure you keep track of them.
 You can always get their output by running the following command: